cms-dev/cms/README.md

 LTS.
 We will hopefully support Ubuntu 12.04.x out of the box for the length of Ubuntu's support duration, that is five years.

-Very important note: we support only 32 bit distributions.
+Very important note: up to now, we support only 32 bit distributions.

-Saying that, one is not forced to follow the previous rules, and it should not be very hard to successfully run CMS on different distributions or even on 64 bit installations (see the howto about setting up a 32 bits chroot for more information about this).
+Saying that, one is not forced to follow the previous rules, and it should not be very hard to successfully run CMS on different distributions or even on 64 bit installations (see the howto about setting up a 32 bits chroot for more information on this).

 Dependencies